jorge-jbs/adt-verification-dafny/README.md

 # Verification of linked data structures in Dafny

-This is my Bachelor's thesis at Complutense University of Madrid.
+This is my Master's thesis at Complutense University of Madrid.